 But the benefits for international growth and efficiency outweighs the risk of not taking any action - especially in the current climate.

-2. What role does regional B2B marketing play?
+2. What role does regional marketing play in global B2B e-commerce?

-Local SEO and SEM, promotions and translated content have a beneficial effect on local e-commerce results.
+Local SEO and SEM, promotions and translated content have a beneficial effect on regional e-commerce results.